Our guide to

 Secret green season no longer a secret!
 Best safari value in Botswana.

 The Government run their tourism industry as ‘low impact high cost’ which means they allow less people into its wilderness areas and charge a higher cost than, for example Kruger National Park.
 The beauty is that you see less people and more wildlife.
 We call it a truly immersive safari holiday.

 In ‘green season’ you see even less people because it’s considered the ‘off peak’ season largely due to the heat just before rainy season kicks in.
 Having said that, the rainy season is far from wet all day and every day!
 It is more like summer storms rolling in across the plains, dumping rain and moving on and out.

 So if you travel in the green season you can benefit from outstanding reduced rates and phenomenal wilderness that greens with the rain and explodes with new life as most species give birth to their young.
 Also expect some predator action.

-Whilst you may not love birds and actively seek them out, Botswana is known for its birding during green season, their breeding plumage and migratory species.
+Whilst you may not love birds and actively seek them out, Botswana green season is known for its birding, their breeding plumage and migratory species.

 With receding water levels in the Delta it is possible to explore the islands on foot with an experienced guide of course!
 The mornings are clear and the perfect temperature for early morning game drives.
 The afternoon brings along great thunderstorms which create a picture perfect photo with grey skies against the lush green trees and grass and temperatures cool down from here.
 And nothing beats the smell of rain in the Botswana bush!